-Gothic Architecture c.
-1200 to c.
-1600
+Gothic Architecture 1200 – 1600

-Definition of Medieval Gothic Architecture
+Medieval Gothic Architecture Definition

-Spanning from the mid-12th century to the late 16th century, this style of architecture flourished during the high and late medieval period.
-With time it developed from the Romanesque architecture, which later evolved into Renaissance architecture.
+Spanning from the mid-12th century to the late 16th century, this style of architecture flourished during the high and late medieval periods.

 Gothic Architectural designs are common all over the world, especially in European countries.
 They are distinctive from other art designs, making them mysterious and amazing at the same time.
 They were mainly used in cathedrals during the 13th century in France.